gburton/CE-Phoenix/README.md

 2.  datepicker
 3.  grid/list view

 The functionality of these have been moved to header tag modules so that the site will only load them on the pages needed rather than on all pages.
-At some point before final release I will ensure that these HT modules are loaded by default via the .sql installation procedure.
+Admin > Modules > Header Tags > {install}

+You also need to install other components such as the logo, breadcrumb, footer boxes, side column boxes and so on.
+Admin > Modules > Boxes > {install}.
+Boxes can be sorted using the sort order, lowest is displayed first.